bleckfisk/products-api/README.md

 ## Routes/Endpoints
-All endpoints are assuming `localhost:8000`
+All endpoints below are assuming `localhost:8000` unless you've changed something in the configuration files

 `/` - Check if we are alive.
 This will return the laravel version, nothing fancy